 Crabbing and clamming are year-round activities on the Oregon coast.
 Clam diggers will want to watch for low tides, when more beach is exposed for digging.
-Crabbers will have the best luck during slacking tide when crabs are walking about foraging.
+Crabbers will have the best luck during slack tide when crabs are walking about foraging.

 Clamming and crabbing areas open all along the Oregon coast.
 This time of year, opportunities may depend on low tides and safe surf conditions.